JMurigneux/RoxxBot/README.md

 # RoxxBot
-A discord bot created to offer builds recommandations for the game Dofus Touch.
+A Discord bot created to offer build recommendations for the game Dofus Touch.